ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 For feeds with short distances between stations shortest routing might produce better results that fastest routing.
 An example can be seen in the evaluation chapter.

+GraphHopper uses vehicle profiles to control access and travel costs for edges and nodes.
+Traffic rules for public transit differ significantly from personal transit, so we use our own public transit optimized bus profile for *TransitRouter* and *GHMM*.

 ## <a id="hmm"></a> Hidden Markov Model *HMM*
 To find the most likely sequence of candidates we use a Hidden Markov Model (*HMM*) with our stations \\(s_i\\) as observations and our candidates \\(C_i\\) as observations.
 The approach is based on **TODO**